junkim100/JunRAG/README.md

 - **vLLM-Powered**: Embedding and reranking both use vLLM for high-throughput inference
 - **Dynamic Top-K Selection**: Two-stage adaptive chunk selection based on query complexity and overlap
 - **Per-Subquery GPU Assignment**: Each sub-query uses a dedicated GPU for embedding and reranking
-- **Multiple Pipelines**: Naive, Parallel, Sequential Decomposition, and WebUI (pre-loaded models) pipeline implementations
+- **Multiple Pipelines**: Naive, Parallel, Sequential Decomposition, and WebUI pipeline implementations
-- **Web UI**: Gradio-based interface with ChatGPT-like UI and settings sidebar
+- **Web UI**: Gradio-based interface with ChatGPT-like UI, multiple pipeline modes, and settings sidebar
-- **Pre-loaded Models**: WebUI pipeline pre-loads all models on startup for optimal performance
+- **Smart Model Loading**: Models load on first query and persist across queries for efficiency
 - **Modular Components**: Use building blocks independently or as complete pipelines
 - **NVML Error Handling**: Robust handling of GPU initialization issues with automatic workarounds